BleedingEffigy/designer-website-11ty/src/sections/pas.md

 type: pas
 ---

-You deserve to take part in your own learning.
-Don’t stand on the sidelines.
-Be in the starting lineup.

-Vim for VSCode lets you do just that.
+You deserve to take control of your business, and in case you didn't know, there's alot you can do for your online growth.

+Factors such as how fast the page loads, the layout of the landing page, down to the words you choose all can affect how many customers you convert.

+This is where Phantom Exclusive steps in.

-Here are our three science-backed learning techniques:
+Here are three benefits for those who use my services

-1. Boosted discovery and conversions
+1. Boosted traffic and conversions
 2. Increased mobile & social media presence
-3. Easy Code Handoff for the next guy
+3. Analysis of website content and Search Engine Optimization(SEO)